How to Introduce a Comforter to Your Baby

 What Does a Comforter Actually Do?

+Before we get into the how, it's worth understanding the why.
+Babies thrive on familiarity.
 A comforter works by becoming associated with comfort and calm.
 Over time, the simple act of holding it, stroking it, or feeling its texture against their cheek can help a baby regulate their emotions - settling more easily at nap time, feeling less anxious in unfamiliar environments, and finding their way back to sleep during the lighter phases of their natural sleep cycles.

 It won't happen overnight.
 But parents who introduce a comforter early often find that, gradually and quietly, nights start to feel a little more manageable.
+Read more about how a comforter helps babies self-soothe.

 Choosing the Right Comforter

 At Bullabaloo, our comforters are crafted from soft muslin with a silky satin trim - a combination that gives babies two distinct textures to explore.
 Many babies instinctively seek out the satin edge, running their fingers along it as they drift off.
-It becomes their cue: this feeling means calm, this feeling means safe.

 Two of our most loved designs are:

 Both come as a 2-pack - which, as you'll soon discover, is one of the most practical decisions you can make.
+Browse our full comforter collection to find the perfect match.

 When to Start

 You can introduce a comforter at any age - many parents start from birth, keeping it close during feeds and cuddles so it begins to absorb your baby's familiar scent.
-The earlier you introduce it, the more time your baby has to form that all-important attachment.
+As with anything in the cot, always follow current safe sleep guidance.
+For more detail, read our guide on when babies can have a comforter.

 How to Introduce a Comforter: Step by Step